Trudeau condemns Canadian's trial held behind closed doors in China | Law-Order

 TRIAL COINCIDES WITH U.S.-CHINA TALKS Observers have said the likely convictions of the two men could ultimately facilitate a diplomatic agreement whereby they are released and sent back to Canada.

-The trial dates were announced by Canada just as the United States and China were preparing to hold high-level in-person talks in Alaska, the first since U.S. President Joe Biden took office, which proved on Thursday to be contentious.
-China on Thursday denied a link to those talks.
+The trial dates were announced by Canada just as the United States and China were preparing for high-level in-person talks in Alaska, the first since U.S. President Joe Biden took office, which proved on Thursday to be contentious.
+While China on Thursday denied a link to those talks, Trudeau said he was "very confident" that the United States would raise the detention of the two Canadians at the summit, which wraps up on Friday https://www.reuters.com/article/idUSKBN2BB216.

-Guy Saint-Jacques, a former Canadian ambassador to Beijing, said the timing was clearly designed to coincide with the talks, as China wants to pressure the Biden administration to arrange for Meng's release.
-"We are in a very tough position because in fact unfortunately at this stage there is nothing that the Canadian government can do," he told the Canadian Broadcasting Corp on Thursday.
+"Ultimately, the United States has to be willing to impose a serious price on China for their continued detention of the two Michaels, or they might not be released," said Roland Paris, Trudeau's former foreign policy adviser and professor of international affairs at University of Ottawa.
+In a statement, Spavor's family called for the unconditional release of both men.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)